microsoft/AzureSynapseScriptsAndAccelerators/Migration/APS/1_CreateDDLScripts/README.md

 ![Create DDL Scripts Programs](../Images/1_CreateDDLScripts_v2.PNG)

+## **What the Script Does** ##

+The PowerShell script generates T-SQL scripts for APS schema objects.
+This includes:

+- Tables
+- Views
+- Stored Procedures
+- Functions
+- Indexes
+- Roles
+- Users
+- Statistics (user defined)

 ## **How to Run the Script** ##

 o  **Step 1A**: Prepare Configuration CSV Files to run migration tools step 1, create DDL scripts.